 In Google Discover, there’s a considerable visual component with each card.
 This demonstrates Google’s goal to raise the usefulness of images in search over time.

 Card thumbnails are an effective way to grab people’s attention as they’re scrolling by, so take time to pair enticing pictures that illustrate your page.
-Inserting sharp, high-resolution photos with your media gives you a stronger presence.
+Inserting sharp, high-resolution photos gives you a stronger presence.

 Video clips are another tool you can use to draw in traffic via Google Discover.
 If your business can embrace video content, it can help your SEO strategy for Google Discover.